China rejects sanctions as Ukraine war tops summit agenda | Politics

 The Chinese Foreign Ministry also laid blame for the war in Ukraine at least partially on the United States for pushing to expand the NATO military alliance closer to Russia's borders.
 Twenty-one of the EU's 27 countries are also NATO member states.

-At a virtual summit, European Council President Charles Michel, Commission President Ursula von der Leyen and EU foreign policy chief Josep Borrell were seeking signs from Chinese President and Communist Party leader Xi Jinping and Premier Li Keqiang that Beijing would help to end the war.
+At a virtual summit, European Council President Charles Michel, Commission President Ursula von der Leyen and EU foreign policy chief Josep Borrell sought signs from Chinese President and Communist Party leader Xi Jinping and Premier Li Keqiang that Beijing would help to end the war in Ukraine.

-“China disapproves of solving problems through sanctions, and we are even more opposed to unilateral sanctions and long-arm jurisdiction that have no basis in international law,” Foreign Ministry spokesperson Zhao Lijian said at a daily briefing as they met.

-Zhao said when it came to Ukraine, Beijing would not be forced to “choose a side or adopt a simplistic friend-or-foe approach.
-We should, in particular, resist the Cold War thinking and bloc confrontation”.

-“China hopes that the EU will also provide a sound business environment to Chinese businesses investing and developing in Europe,” Li was quoted as saying.
+Von der Leyen said leaders from both sides “exchanged very clearly opposing views'' on many topics but expressed hopes that China would use its influence as a major power and permanent member of the U.N.
+Security Council to convince Russia it should put an end to the war.

+She added that she expects China at least not to interfere with Western sanctions targeting Russia, even if Beijing does not endorse them.

-Prior to the summit, EU officials said they would look for signs Beijing is willing to cooperate on ending the war.
-The meeting takes place amid rising negative sentiment within the bloc fuelled by China's aggressive foreign policies and trade practices.
+The meeting took place amid rising negative sentiment within the bloc fueled by China's aggressive foreign policies and trade practices.

-“The international community notably China and the EU have a mutual responsibility to use their joint influence and diplomacy to bring an end to Russia's war in Ukraine and the associated humanitarian crisis,” Michel tweeted.

 Underlying the EU's expectations for China is the possibility of penalties against Chinese companies that undermine measures taken against Russia.
 EU officials point out that 13.7% of China's total trade is done with the 27-nation bloc, and 12% with the United States, compared with just 2.4% with Russia.